Gelfand Models for Diagram Algebras: Introduction

 If $w \in \C(t)$, then $w t w^{-1} = t$, so $w$ fixes $t$ but possibly permutes the fixed points of $t$.
 Let $\pi_{f}$ be the linear character of $\C(t)$ such that $\pi_{f}(w)$ is the sign of the permutation of $w$ on the fixed points of $t$.
+Let $\odd(\lambda)$ denote the number of odd parts of the partition $\lambda$.
 Saxl \cite{Sxl} (see also \cite{Klj} or \cite{IRS}) proves the following decomposition of the induced character